 Well, I wish there was a secret strategy or holy grail.
 But there isn’t.
-Instead, what they have is solid knowledge about the markets, good psychology, a proper trading plan, and a professional attitude towards trading.
+Instead, they have solid market knowledge, good psychology, a proper trading plan, and a professional attitude toward trading.

 New retail traders tend to think of trading as a betting game.
-Whereas professional traders take it as a serious business.
-That’s the reason why 90 percent of retail traders go broke in 90 days.
+At the same time, professional traders take it as a serious business.
+That’s why 90 percent of retail traders go broke in 90 days.

 Now, apart from retail traders, there are a lot of other market participants who trade and invest in the financial markets.
 So let’s understand them in detail.
 How do they differ from retail traders?